 Head and Neck Surgery

-UAB Head and Neck Oncology is part of the UAB Comprehensive Cancer Center, one of the original 13 centers in the United States designated by the National Cancer Institute.
+UAB Head and Neck Oncology is part of the O'Neal Comprehensive Cancer Center at UAB, one of the original 13 centers in the United States designated by the National Cancer Institute.
 The broad, interdisciplinary team includes surgeons, radiation oncologists, medical oncologists, pathologists, radiologists, dentists, prosthodontists, speech pathologists, nurses, and nutritionists.
 Because cancer care often involves multiple types of treatment delivered by various specialists at UAB and regionally, our full-time patient care coordinators help patients navigate the maze of appointments and specialists.
 Nursing coordinators assist patients each step of the way by providing education, resources, scheduling assistance, and contact information for questions or concerns that may arise during or after treatment.

 Members of the UAB Head and Neck Oncology program are actively involved in research aimed at improving patient care.
 This includes laboratory-based research of new cancer treatments, investigation of improved methods of tumor detection, clinical trials designed to improve cure rates and minimize side effects, new gene delivery therapies, studies to improve quality of life following cancer treatment, and public health projects designed to eliminate cancer disparities in underserved groups.
-In cooperation with the UAB Comprehensive Cancer Center, the Department of Otolaryngology participates in many multidisciplinary clinical trials as well.
+In cooperation with the O'Neal Comprehensive Cancer Center at UAB, the Department of Otolaryngology participates in many multidisciplinary clinical trials as well.
 These include new therapies being tested in humans for the first time, as well as evaluating the benefits of therapies proven effective in the treatment of other types of cancer.

 The UAB Medicine Otolaryngology (ear, nose, and throat, or ENT) Clinic provides complete management of conditions involving the ears, nose, sinuses, mouth, throat, and neck.
 Our staff includes some of the nation’s most skilled physicians and surgeons – many who are fellowship-trained – and our ENT program is consistently ranked by U.S. News & World Report as one of the best of its kind in the country.
 In addition to complete allergy testing and treatment, the clinic offers a wide range of care options for conditions such as head and neck cancer; thyroid and parathyroid issues; ear disorders (including hearing and balance problems); voice, swallowing and airway disorders; sleep disorders such as disruptive snoring and obstructive sleep apnea; and sinus problems.